European Central Bank makes another large interest rate hike | Business

 Higher rates can control inflation by making it more expensive to borrow, spend and invest, lowering demand for goods.
 But the concerted effort to raise rates has also raised concerns about their impact on economic growth and on markets for stocks and bonds.
 Years of low rates on conservative investments have pushed investors toward riskier holdings such as stocks, a process that is now going into reverse, while rising rates can lower the value of existing bond holdings.

-The head of the International Monetary Fund, Kristalina Georgieva, has warned that tightening monetary policy "too much and too fast" raises the risk of prolonged recessions in many economies.
-The IMF forecasts that global economic growth will slow from 3.2 per cent this year to 2.7 per cent next year.

-The ECB also must keep an eye on the euro's sagging value against the US dollar, although the ECB says it does not target any particular exchange rate.
+The ECB also must keep an eye on the euro's sagging value against the U.S. dollar, although the ECB says it does not target any particular exchange rate.
 A weaker euro worsens inflation by raising the price of imported goods.
-The euro flirted with levels below parity with the dollar after the ECB decision, in what's near its the lowest levels in 20 years, after its exchange rate had risen above USD 1 a day earlier.
+The euro dropped below parity with the dollar after the ECB decision before climbing back up, but it remains near its lowest levels in 20 years.
+The euro rose above $1 a day earlier after falling below the one-to-one exchange rate in August.

-Reasons for the dropping exchange rate include higher US interest rates that attract money into investments priced in dollars and, more broadly, the dwindling prospects for Europe's economy.
+Reasons for that drop include higher U.S. interest rates that attract money into investments priced in dollars and, more broadly, the dwindling prospects for Europe's economy.
 Europe is facing headwinds from the loss of cheap Russian natural gas and an economic slowdown in key trade partner China.
 ECB rate hikes, other things being equal, could support the euro by lessening the interest rate gap with the US.
-The ECB's benchmark for short-term lending to banks now stands at 2 per cent, a level last seen in March 2009.
+The ECB's benchmark for short-term lending to banks now stands at 2%, a level last seen in March 2009.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)